BANNER GENERAL TERMS AND CONDITIONS OF SALE

 16.3 The Customer shall notify the Seller as soon as it becomes aware of:

 16.3.1 any breach, or potential breach, of any of the provisions of clause 16.2; or

-16.3.2 any actual or suspected slavery or human trafficking in a supply chain which has a connection with this Agreement.
+16.3.2 any actual or suspected slavery or human trafficking in a supply chain which has a connection with any contract under these Conditions.